shadzzz90/Deep-Neural-Network-for-Predcition-of-Crystal-Stability/README.md

 - Follow the steps within the notebook.
 Each cell is documented to guide you through the implementation process and to help you understand the methodology.

-## Contribution

-Contributions, suggestions, and bug reports are welcome!
-Please fork the repository and create a pull request or open an issue for discussion.

 ## License

 MIT